 - Add oil to a pan and heat to medium heat.
 Brown liver on both sides then remove and drain oil.

 - Next add in onions and brown then remove.
 Add liver back to the pan with onions and stir in chicken broth.
-Cover and simmer for about 15-20 minutes until the livers are tender and gravy has thickened then serve over rice or grits.
+Cover and simmer for about 15-25 minutes or until the livers are totally tender (check with a fork) and gravy has thickened then serve over rice or grits.